 I used to cut my own hair with clippers every four to six weeks, mainly because it became uncomfortable under an O.R. skull cap if it grew out any longer.
-Now that I don’t wear those, I’ve just been letting my hair grow out, but I’m not looking too Gladwellian just yet.
-My last haircut was five months ago in December of 2019.
-It cost me 100 pesos ($5 USD) plus tip.
+Now that I don’t wear those, I’ve just been letting my hair grow out more often.
+I went six-plus months without a trim during lockdown life.

 I have no doubt you’re saving money on hair care now, and you can probably carry some of those savings forward in perpetuity.

 Changes in Family Fun

-Many of the places you once took your kids for family fun have been closed for the better part of two months.
-As such, you’ve found ways to entertain your family at home or in wide open spaces outdoors.
+Many of the places you once took your kids on the regular for family closed down for long stretches of time.
+As such, you had to find ways to entertain your family at home or in wide open spaces outdoors.

 An outing to the movie theater with drinks and popcorn could easily run $60 or more.
 At home, you can take in a movie with snacks for closer to $6.

 Instead of laser tag at the local mall or pizza joint, you play games of actual tag in a neighborhood park.
-The actual tag game doesn’t cost a dime.
+The actual game of tag sans lasers doesn’t cost a dime.
 Yard games, board games, dice games, and card games can all be cheap sources of family fun that don’t require you to leave home at all.

 Making Some Changes Permanent

 As I said before, there will naturally be a desire to return to some of the comfortable and costlier aspects of our lives that were once part of our normal routine.
-After Lent, I’ve taken delight in devouring the occasional slice of bacon or stick of landjaeger.
+After Lent, I took delight in devouring the occasional slice of bacon or stick of landjaeger.

 On the other hand, necessity is the mother of invention, and I know you’ve invented some new and different ways to get by that might outlast this pandemic.